The next Coral Cup is scheduled for Day 2 of the Cheltenham Festival on March 11, 2026.

 Coral Cup odds can shift dramatically, especially in the 72 hours before the race when final declarations are made and betting volume ramps up.

-At Gambling.com, we keep track of the live Coral Cup markets across trusted sportsbooks, helping bettors to find the best odds quickly.
+At Gambling.com, we keep track of the live Coral Cup markets across trusted betting sites, helping bettors to find the best odds quickly.
 Whether you're eyeing a well-backed favourite or taking a swing at a double-figure each-way shot, our comparison tool highlights the best value.

 Check back regularly as the Festival approaches for up-to-the-minute odds and expert insights on one of the trickiest puzzles on the Cheltenham schedule.